Enrolment procedure & Guideline

 Graduate Insolvency Programme

 The GIP is the first of its kind programme for those aspiring to take up the discipline of insolvency professional as a career or seeking to take up other roles in the value chain, in India and in foreign jurisdictions.
+But in need of essay writing help, students can visit this website https://papertyper.net/ and hire a paper writer to help with any written work.
+Moreover, writing tools are always available for use and free.
 A student who completes the GIP will be eligible for registration as insolvency professional under the Insolvency and Bankruptcy Code 2016, without having to wait to acquire the 10-year experience as required by the Code at present.
 For details please click on https://iica.nic.in/gip/about-us.aspx#cisb_abt.

 Fees to Indian Institute of Insolvency Professionals of ICAI (IIIPI)